 What different kinds of pumpkins we meet in nature!
 Round and flat, elongated, and guitar-shaped.
 Pumpkins are striking in their variety, and today we know more than fifty of them.
 Most often, there are yellow and orange ones, but it turns out that this is not the limit.
 Pumpkins may be white, beige, pink, and even blue.
 Though to call the shade of the last variety would be an overstatement, the peel of the vegetable has a grayish tint, and the pulp is gold, but nevertheless, this type of pumpkin, bred in 1932 in the USA, is considered as the rarest.
 The shape of this pumpkin is also unusual.
 The fruit seems to be pulled in the middle with a rope.
-As for the size, here, pumpkin can be recognized as one of the largest fruits because it can reach a weight of 250-300 kilograms.
+As for the size, here, pumpkin is one of the largest fruits because it can reach a weight of 250-300 kilograms.
 The pumpkin also holds the record in the opposite, with the smallest noted pumpkin weighing only 300 grams.
 Pumpkin is an easy-to-grow vegetable after all.

-In an extreme situation, when the necessary drugs are not at hand, pumpkin pulp will replace a powerful anti-burn agent.
+When the necessary drugs are not at hand in an extreme situation, pumpkin pulp will replace a powerful anti-burn agent.
 Grated pulp has a beneficial effect on the skin, relieving inflammation around the damaged area.
 The pumpkin seed oil has also been considered a good substitute for pharmaceutical products.
-This fruit is incredibly rich in a variety of vitamins, which will help to keep the body toned.
-Pumpkin is delicious after all!
+This vegetable is incredibly rich in various vitamins, which will help keep the body toned.
+Pumpkin is delicious above all!

 There are many ways to cook traditional pumpkin dishes.
 I want to tell all the chicken patty and burger lovers about something that is not so common.
 In Ukraine, cutlets are one of the most popular dishes.
-They are permanently included in the diet of most families and also became a part of our culture as the embodiment of home comfort, care, and simply quiet family happiness.
+They are permanently included in most families’ diet and became a part of our culture as the embodiment of home comfort, care, and simply quiet family happiness.

 Here is another tip.
 Just add a bit of water when frying onion, and you will never burn it to brown color.
 Toss the ingredients together and let them rest in a fridge at least for half an hour.
 Shape and coat the cutlets with breadcrumbs, wheat flour, or if you are like me, use cornflour because it burns less when frying.
 Try finer or coarser grind and find what suits you best.
 In any case, I assure you that you will not feel that specific pumpkin taste in your cutlets, and you will be pleasantly surprised by the result!